-Faculty will no longer submit printed materials ("binders and buckets") but will upload their files into a new digital system. (see Appendix B, UWF Interfolio)
+Faculty will no longer submit printed materials ("binders and buckets") but will upload their files into a new digital system. (see Appendix C, UWF Interfolio)

 a.
-A copy of the approved departmental promotion criteria.
+A copy of the approved departmental promotion and tenure criteria.

-Changes to promotion criteria (CBA 15.3f): If a faculty member makes application for promotion within three (3) years following the effective date of changes in promotion criteria, such faculty member will be evaluated under the previous criteria unless they have notified the University in writing at least thirty (30) days prior to commencement of the promotion review process of a choice to be evaluated under the new criteria.

-If the faculty member chooses to be evaluated under new criteria, a statement should be included indicating that choice.

-b.
-Statement of contributions justifying promotion.

-This statement should include the candidate's self-evaluation concerning teaching and service.
-The candidate should address not only the quantity but the quality and significance of their work.
+- Changes to promotion criteria (CBA 15.3f) If a faculty member makes application for promotion within three (3) years following the effective date of changes in promotion criteria, such faculty member will be evaluated under the previous criteria unless they have notified the University in writing at least thirty (30) days prior to commencement of the promotion review process of a choice to be evaluated under the new criteria. - Changes to tenure criteria (CBA 16.4e) If a faculty member has at least three (3) years of tenure-earning credit as of the date on which the tenure criteria are adopted (under CBA section 16.4(a) through (d)), the faculty member will be evaluated for tenure under the criteria as they existed prior to modification unless the faculty member has notified the University at least thirty (30) days prior to commencement of the tenure consideration that they have chosen to be evaluated under the newly-adopted criteria. - If the faculty member chooses to be evaluated under new criteria, a statement should be included indicating that choice. - b.
+Statement of contributions justifying tenure and/or promotion.
+This statement should include the candidate's self-evaluation concerning teaching, creative and scholarly activities, and service.
+The candidate should address not only the quantity but the quality and significance of their work. - c.

-- c.
 Curriculum Vitae (CV).

-The CV should clearly define teaching and service activities.
-Please ensure the CV included is current and up to date.

-- d.
-Letter of initial appointment.
+The CV should clearly define publication headings; e.g., books and other monographs, journal articles, conference proceedings, and technical reports.
+Published items and items forthcoming should be clearly distinguished and separately listed.
+The CV should also distinguish work that is peer reviewed.
+Please ensure the CV included is current and up to date. - d.
+Letter of initial appointment. - e.

-- e.
 Annual work assignments and annual evaluations of the candidate's performance since joining UWF or since their last promotion.
-Annual evaluation documentation should include both the Chair and Dean's evaluations plus any rebuttal letters. - f.
+Annual evaluation documentation should include both the Chair and Dean's evaluations plus any rebuttal letters.
+Candidates may initially choose to redact the Chair's statements regarding progress toward tenure; however, the candidate must honor a request from any reviewer to submit the statements of progress. - f.
 Student evaluation data.
 Candidates must submit numerical results of all student course evaluations that have been conducted during the 3 years preceding the review.
 Those who have been on sabbatical or leave during the preceding 3 years should submit all student course evaluations conducted over the 4 years preceding the review.
 Ideally, the 3 most recent years of student evaluation data should be considered.
 If any data are missing for any other reason, the candidate shall offer an explanation.